pypi/warehouse/docs/blog/posts/2023-04-21-introducing-pypi-organizations.md

 projects, organizations, or companies who manage multiple sub-teams and multiple packages.
 We’re making organizations available to community projects for free, forever, and to corporate projects for a small fee.
-Additional priority support agreemens will be available to all paid subscribers, and all revenue will go right back into PyPI to continue building better support and infrastructure for all our users.
+Additional priority support agreements will be available to all paid subscribers, and all revenue will go right back into PyPI to continue building better support and infrastructure for all our users.